discretize/discretize-guides/builds/2022-03-22-condi-virtuoso.md

 profession: Mesmer
 specialization: Virtuoso
 code: "[&DQcYHQEdQjsjDyMPggFrAYEBZAGDAY8B7RK8AQAAAAAAAAAAAAAAAAAAAAA=]"
-date: 2022-03-22T09:02:41.343Z
+date: 2022-03-22T09:50:26.877Z
 ---
-The <Specialization text="Condi Virtuoso" name="Virtuoso"/> is a strong condi build for <Specialization name="Mesmer"/> in fractals.
+The <Specialization text="Condi Virtuoso" name="Virtuoso"/> is a strong condition-based build for <Specialization name="Mesmer"/> in fractals, mainly focusing on <Condition name="Bleeding"/>.

-It offers great sustained DPS with a very simple rotation and a ton of self-sustain.
+It offers great sustained DPS with a very simple rotation.
+On top of that it also has a high range and great sustain due to <Trait name="Jagged Mind"/>.

 The <Specialization name="Mesmer"/> provides an optimal skipping toolset for T4 fractals which should be utilized.